-Balancing life with time spent in practice, at games and traveling to and from events and competitions isn’t easy for a teenage athlete.
-But, because I want to be a well-rounded person and not just a great athlete, here’s how I ensure that my entire life doesn’t revolve around my football and basketball games:
+Balancing life with time spent in practice, at games, and traveling to and from events and competitions isn’t easy for a teenage athlete.
+But, because I want to be a well-rounded person and not just a great athlete, I do all that I can to ensure that my entire life doesn’t revolve around my football and basketball games.

 Yes, I may dream about being a college and professional athlete.
 But I also know that if that doesn’t happen, I can still have a happy and rewarding life.